JellYouness/travel-flow-tsp/README.md

 ## Run Backend

-To run the backend, execute these commands in the terminal
+To run the backend, execute these commands in the terminal:

 ```
 cd backend

 python api_tsp.py
 ```
+.